Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Methods

 \subsection{Sample}

-The LSSE sample is a YIG thin film (60 nm) covered with 3 nm of Pt.
-Its lateral dimensions are 2.5 $\times$ 5 mm$^2$ and the thickness of the YAG substrate is 0.5 mm.
-We sputtered two 100 nm thick gold electrode strips at the edges of the sample top surface.
+The LSSE sample is a 60 nm thick YIG film that was deposited on 0.5 mm thick yttrium aluminium garnet (Y$_3$Al$_5$O$_12$) (111)-oriented single crystal substrates with 5 $\times$ 2.5 mm$^2$ in dimension by pulsed laser deposition from a stoichiometric polycrystalline target.
+The KrF excimer laser had a wavelength of 248 nm, a repetition rate of 10 Hz and an energy density of 2 J/cm$^{2}$.
+A thin film (3 nm) of Pt was deposited on the YIG surface and we sputtered two 100 nm thick gold electrode strips at the edges of the sample top surface.
 These electrodes guarantee the same ohmic contact between the Pt film and the electrical connections used in the two laboratories; these were 30 $\mu$m diameter Al wires connected to the sample by wire-bonding in Bielefeld and 40 $\mu$m diameter Pt wires connected with silver paste at INRIM.
 In the absence of patterned electrodes the measured voltage may depend on the characteristic of the contact, i.e. the distance between the contacts and the dimensions of the bonding or silver glue spot.

 Moreover, we spin-coated the Pt surface of the sample with PMMA as a protection layer.
 This is required by the large number of measurement cycles with different systems which can cause deterioration of the Pt film.
 This preparation step increases the contact thermal resistance and adds a constant value of temperature drop to the measurement in conventional $\Delta T$ method configuration while it does not affect the measurement of the heat flux, since the heat flux method is independent from the thermal contact resistances.
 The heat flux and the $\Delta T$ measurement systems are sketched in Figure \ref{Figure-5}.